Combatant by Complified Creations

 Figure 8

-Including forks onto your combat robot will allow you to greatly increase both your control over the match and the otehr robot as well al provide you with a better angle to be able to deal more damage to the opponents robot.
-Forks are able to lift your oponent further off of the ground and give your weapon a better chance at making good contact with teh oponent robot by exposing their underside for your weapon to hit.
-This allows the weight of the oponent robot to counteract the force of the weapon better and allow the weapon to dig deeper; thusly doing more damage.
+Including forks on your combat robot will allow you to increase significantly both your control over the match and the other robot, as well as provide you with a better angle to be able to deal more damage to the opponent's robot.
+Forks can lift your opponent further off the ground and give your weapon a better chance at making good contact with the opponent robot by exposing their underside for your weapon to hit.
+This allows the weight of the opponent robot to counteract the force of your weapon better and allow your weapon to dig deeper, thus doing more damage.

-When adding forks to your robot you should also make sure to limit their movement because it can cause many unforseen problems if they are not.
+When adding forks to your robot, you should also make sure to limit their movement, as it can cause many unforeseen problems if they’re not.
 This is explained in Team Cryptid Robotics’ video 7 Things I Wish I Knew Before Building My First Robot, where they say that “if they can rotate too far downwards, that's a pretty good way to end up high-centering your robot, [and] … if they rotate upwards too much … [then] they are basically not doing anything” (Team Cryptid Robotics 2025).
-When you high-center your robot you more likely than not out of that round because it almsot fully prevents you from driving your robot in any controlled manner and will often lead to you getting counted out and eliminated for not moveing.
-When the forks go to high then they do nothing and become a waiste of weight.
-A good range of motion for your forks is about 30-45 degrees
+When you high-center your robot, you are more likely than not out of that round, because it almost entirely prevents you from driving your robot in any controlled manner and often results in you being counted out and eliminated for not moving.
+When the forks go too high, then they do nothing and become a waste of weight.
+A good range of motion for your forks is about 30-45 degrees.

-Limiting your forks might sound like a daunting task, but it simply entails adding a larger flat portion to the back of your fork and a flat or angled area to your mounting point on the frame(see figures 7 and 8).
-When limiting your forks, ensure that they will never be able to pass under the robot and will never pass the vertical plane in either direction, this will almost ensure that your forks will stay where they should.
-Lastly, consider the flexiblness of TPU in your design and add extra room for wiggling that will still keep the fork in their correct position.
+Limiting your forks might sound like a daunting task, but it simply entails adding a larger flat portion to the back of your fork and a flat or angled area to your mounting point on the frame(see Figures 7 and 8).
+When limiting your forks, ensure they will never pass under the robot or cross the vertical plane in either direction.
+This will almost ensure that your forks will stay where they should.
+Lastly, consider TPU's flexibility in your design and add extra room for wiggling to keep the fork in its correct position.

 Electronics

-The Malenki Nano is the best choice for any 150 gram no matter the weapon or drive varity for one simple reason: it only weighs 2.6 grams according to ITGresa, an online parts retailer.
-When compared to other popular receivers, like the Flysky FS2A which also weigh about 2 grams, but they dont have 2 integrated DC motor ESC and 3 servo controllers, meaning the actual weight to get an equivelent to the Malenki Nano would be upwards of 10 grams.
-The Malenki Nano provides a 3 in one fuinctionality while being lighter than most standalone receivers and should be the pick for your project.
+The Malenki Nano is the best choice for any 150-gram, no matter the weapon or drive variety, for one simple reason: it only weighs 2.6 grams according to ITGresa, an online parts retailer.
+When compared to other popular receivers, like the Flysky FS2A, which also weigh about 2 grams but don't have two integrated DC motor ESCs and three servo controllers, the actual weight to get an equivalent to the Malenki Nano would be upwards of 10 grams (including ESCs and other electronics).
+The Malenki Nano provides a three-in-one functionality while being lighter than most standalone receivers and should be the pick for your project.

-Using a 2 cell battery for your 150 gram combat robot is optimal because the normal 150 gram robot will only need 2 cells to spin the weapon motor up to an apropriate speed because they are usually around 2,000 kV meaning that with a 2 cell battey, about 7.4 operating voltage, the weapon has a theortical max speed of almost 15,000 RPM, but taking into acount air resistence as well as other factors, this dips down to about 6,000 RPM.
-6,000 RPM is more than enough speed for your robot to deal very good damage.
-The battery you purchase should also be between 200 and 300 mAh because from my own experience I have found this to be enough to leave your bettery at about 30% by the end of the fight as long as the weapon isnt full throttled the whole time, which is the reocmended minimum charge for a liPo battery.
+Using a two cell battery for your 150 gram combat robot is optimal because the normal 150 gram robot will only need two cells to spin the weapon motor up to an appropriate speed because they are usually around 2,000 kV meaning that with a two cell battery, about 7.4 operating voltage, the weapon has a theoretical max speed of almost 15,000 RPM, but taking into account air resistance as well as other factors, this dips down to about 6,000 RPM.
+6,000 RPM is more than enough speed for your robot to deal excellent damage.
+The battery you purchase should also be between 200 and 300 mAh because, from my own experience, I have found this to be enough to leave your battery at about 30% by the end of the fight as long as the weapon isn't full-throttled the whole time, which is the recommended minimum charge for a LiPo battery.

 Motors